Diagrammatic quantum Monte Carlo toward the calculation of transport properties in disordered semiconductors: RESULTS AND DISCUSSION

 separately, and the current operator is

 Here, the index $n$ represents the $n$th site. $\hat{c}_n^\dagger$ and $\hat{c}_n$ are the electron creation and annihilation operators for site $n$, respectively, and $V$ is the nearest neighbouring electronic coupling.
-H.c. represents to take the Hermitian conjugate. $\hat{P}_{nj}$ and $\hat{Q}_{nj}$ are the momentum and position operators of the $j$th intramolecular vibrational mode at site $n$ with the frequency $\omega_j$. $\hat{p}_n$ and $\hat{x}_n$ are the real-space momentum and position operators of the acoustic phonon coordinates (intermolecular vibrations) at site $n$, $\omega_\mathrm{off}$ is the characteristic frequency of the acoustic phonon, and $b_0$ determines the width of the phonon dispersion, $\omega_q=\omega_\mathrm{off}\sqrt{1-2b_0\cos{q}}$.
+H.c. represents to take the Hermitian conjugate. $\hat{P}_{nj}$ and $\hat{Q}_{nj}$ are the momentum and position operators of the $j$th intramolecular vibrational mode at site $n$ with the frequency $\omega_j$. $\hat{p}_n$ and $\hat{x}_n$ are the real-space momentum and position operators of the acoustic phonon coordinates (intermolecular vibrations) at site $n$, $\omega_\mathrm{off}$ is the characteristic frequency of the acoustic phonon, and $b_0$ determines the width of the phonon dispersion, $\omega_q=\omega_\mathrm{off}\sqrt{1-2b_0\cos{aq}}$, where $a$ is the lattice constant of the molecular chain.
 In the following, we fix $\omega_\mathrm{off}=1$ and $b_0=0.1$, which corresponds to a width of about 0.2.

 The first and second terms in \Eq{helph-1d} are the local and nonlocal electron-phonon interactions, respectively.
 The local electron-phonon interaction parameter $g_j$ can be conveniently described by the spectral density function defined as